James Stewart: 1941–1947: Military service

 Stewart was promoted to major following a mission to Ludwigshafen, Germany, on January 7, 1944.
-He was awarded the Distinguished Flying Cross for actions as deputy commander of the 2nd Bombardment Wing, and the French Croix de Guerre with palm and the Air Medal with three oak leaf clusters.
+He was awarded the Distinguished Flying Cross for actions as deputy commander of the 2nd Bombardment Wing, the French Croix de Guerre with palm, and the Air Medal with three oak leaf clusters.
 Stewart was promoted to full colonel on March 29, 1945, becoming one of the few Americans to ever rise from private to colonel in only four years.
-At the beginning of June 1945, Stewart was the presiding officer of the court martial of a pilot and navigator who accidentally bombed Zürich, Switzerland.
+At the beginning of June 1945, Stewart was the presiding officer of the court martial of a pilot and navigator who accidentally bombed Zurich, Switzerland.

 Stewart returned to the United States in early fall 1945.
-He continued to play a role in reserve of the Army Air Forces after the war and was also one of the 12 founders of the Air Force Association in October, 1945.
-Stewart would eventually transfer to the reserves of the United States Air Force after the Army Air Forces split from the Army in 1947.
-During active-duty periods he served with the Strategic Air Command and completed transition training as a pilot on the B-47 and B-52.
+He continued to play a role in reserve of the Army after the war and was also one of the 12 founders of the Air Force Association in October 1945.
+Stewart eventually transferred to the reserves of the United States Air Force after the Army Air Forces split from the Army in 1947.
+During active-duty periods, he served with the Strategic Air Command and completed transition training as a pilot on the B-47 and B-52.

-Stewart was first nominated for promotion to brigadier general in February, 1957; however, his promotion was initially opposed by Senator Margaret Chase Smith.
+Stewart was first nominated for promotion to brigadier general in February 1957; however, his promotion was initially opposed by Senator Margaret Chase Smith.
 At the time of the nomination, the Washington Daily News noted: "He trains actively with the Reserve every year.
 He's had 18 hours as first pilot of a B-52."
 On July 23, 1959, Stewart was promoted to brigadier general, becoming the highest-ranking actor in American military history.
-During the Vietnam War, he flew as a non-duty observer in a B-52 on an Arc Light bombing mission in February, 1966.
+During the Vietnam War, he flew as a non-duty observer in a B-52 on an Arc Light bombing mission in February 1966.
 He served for 27 years, officially retiring from the Air Force on May 31, 1968, when he reached the mandatory retirement age of 60.
-Upon his retirement, he was awarded the United States Air Force Distinguished Service Medal.
+Upon his retirement, he was awarded the Air Force Distinguished Service Medal.
 Stewart rarely spoke about his wartime service but did appear in an episode of the British television documentary series The World at War (1974), commenting on the disastrous 1943 mission against Schweinfurt, Germany.